Bloemfontein: Apartheid era (1948–1994)

-In 1988, an approximate 14,500 people were commuting on a daily basis between Botshabelo and Bloemfontein.
-This meant that 55% of Botshabelo's work force was employed outside the city.
+In 1988, approximately 14,500 people were commuting daily between Botshabelo and Bloemfontein.
+This meant that 55% of Botshabelo's workforce was employed outside the city.
 In 1994, after the disestablishment of the apartheid government, Bloemfontein, Botshabelo, and Thaba Nchu became part of Motheo District Municipality.
-The Motheo District Municipality was disestablished on 18 May 2011 and Mangaung was upgraded to become an autonomous metropolitan municipality with Bloemfontein as the main seat.
+The Motheo District Municipality was disestablished on 18 May 2011, and Mangaung was upgraded to become an autonomous metropolitan municipality with Bloemfontein as the main seat.

 Since 1994

-Until 1994 the city was the sole judicial capital of South Africa.
+Until 1994, the city was South Africa's sole judicial capital.
 It remains the seat for the Supreme Court of Appeal (formerly the Appellate Division of the Supreme Court).
-It is also an administrative centre with many private hospitals and educational institutions.
+The city is also an administrative centre with many private hospitals and educational institutions.